An important message to men and women over the age of 55 who want to supplement their Social Security income

 But I went to bat for you to make it even better.

 I asked David Galland at Casey Research if we could offer a special “Charter Rate” of $99 for early subscribers—half the regular rate.

 Reluctantly, he agreed… but only on the condition we pull this offer from the table in the near future (whether that means a week or a month at this point I’m not sure).

 So take advantage of this special rate right now by clicking here.

 Editor, Miller's Money Forever

 P.S.
-We’re expecting one of our top dividend payers to announce its next dividend some time over the next few days.
-If the company mimics last year’s payment dates, you’ll have to buy your shares in the coming weeks to get a hold of their next paycheck.
-And since the company has been a consistent dividend payer, you won’t want to miss this one.
+We’re expecting one of our top dividend payers to announce its next dividend very soon.
+If the company mimics last year’s payment dates, you’ll have to buy your shares on or before February 1 to get a hold of their February paycheck.
+And since the company has increased its dividend per share for the last quarter-century, you won’t want to miss this one.
 All details in the Money Every Month report.